Planning a trip to Italy in two weeks

 Our final Roman hurrah was a dinner.
 But first we took the elevator up to the third floor Terrace of our hotel.
 We hadn’t realized it was completely outside!
 Given the weather (still rainy, though much lighter at this point), not somewhere we wanted to stay long.
 But did give a nice view of the city and the nearby archeological dig.

 For dinner, we took a bus (not crowded) to the Travestere neighbourhood.
 It’s kind of a charming, medieval sort of area, very popular in the evenings.
 Rain happily stopped as we walked around it, and eventually found our way to our target restaurant.
-Dinner was good—smoked tuna, porcini ravioli, beef in barolo wine, and a really good berry dessert—and partway through another Canadian couple was seated beside, so we compared some notes.
+Dinner was good—smoked tuna, porcini ravioli, beef in barolo wine, and a really good berry dessert—and partway through, another Canadian couple was seated beside us, so we compared notes.
 They were off for a week, and were spending it all in Rome, except for a one-day trip to Pompeii, which sounded really interesting.

 Then it was back on bus #3 to pack up for our final night.

 The travel part of travel